Gumraah (2023 film)

 Gumraah is a 2023 Indian Hindi-language action thriller film directed by Vardhan Ketkar and produced by T-Series Films.
 The film stars Aditya Roy Kapur in a dual role along with Mrunal Thakur and Ronit Roy.
 It is a remake of the 2019 Tamil film Thadam.
 It revolves around a murder investigation which becomes complicated after the police discover two lookalike suspects.

 Principal photography began in October 2021 on the occasion of Dussehra.
 The filming was wrapped up on 16 July 2022.
 The film was released in theatres on 7 April 2023.
-The film received mixed reviews, with praise for the action sequences, and underperformed commercially, becoming a box-office bomb.
+The film received mixed reviews, with extreme praise for the action sequences, and underperformed commercially, becoming a box-office bomb.

 Plot

 The film begins with a murder investigation led by Shivani Mathur, after a man is found dead in his home.
 Initially treated as a burglary, the case takes a turn when a neighbour's selfie captures the suspect.
 ACP Dhiren Yadav identifies the man as Arjun Sehgal, a real estate developer, and orders his arrest.
 However, doubts arise when another man, Sooraj, is taken into custody for disorderly conduct - he looks identical to Arjun.

 Three months prior, Arjun was focused on his real estate business and was engaged to Janhvi, a film critic.
 Meanwhile, Sooraj, a small-time conman, found himself in trouble after scamming a mob boss.
 The boss kidnapped his friend Chaddi and demanded ₹2 million as ransom.
 Desperate, Sooraj tried to gather the money but failed.

 On the night of the murder, both Arjun and Sooraj are shown with similar injuries, further complicating the investigation.
 A DNA test reveals they are identical twins who were separated as children due to their parents' divorce.
 Yadav, who has a personal vendetta against Arjun, attempts to manipulate the case.
 Despite extensive questioning, neither twin provides a solid alibi.

 Six months later, Shivani receives a missing person's case file for Janhvi.
 It is discovered that she had attended a school reunion before disappearing, and later, a message from her to Arjun states that she is marrying Akash.
 Further investigation reveals that Akash had drugged and assaulted Janhvi, leading to her death.
 He bribed officials to cover up the crime.
 Arjun, upon learning the truth, killed Akash.
 Sooraj, discovering what had happened, altered the crime scene to protect his brother.

 With no conclusive evidence, the case remains unresolved.
 Arjun leaves Mumbai, unable to stay in a city that holds nothing for him after Janhvi's death, and leaves Sooraj the keys to his house.